smartcontractkit/external-adapters-js/README.md

 # Chainlink External Adapters (JavaScript)

-This repository contains the source for Chainlink price adapters.
+This repository contains the source for Chainlink external adapters.
 Each adapter must document its own required parameters and output format.

 ## Requirements